-Haves you ever wondered how I fill my days or what I am actually doing?
+Have you ever wondered how I fill my days or what I am actually doing?
 Working as a Nutrition Coach mainly online with my clients does not mean that I’m not in contact with them!
-Here’s how one of my days look like:
+Here’s how my days usually look like:

 At 5:40am my alarm goes off.

 I am lucky that I generally sleep very well and wake up with lots of energy.

 Out of bed, brush my teeth, grab my pre-packed bag (no excuses!) and go to the gym.
 If it’s raining, I’d like to go for a run.
 Yes, I am weird!
 I always think, I’m going to sweat anyway so what’s the problem with getting wet in the rain?

 Even though I know that I’m at my best and most productive in the mornings which means I should get some work done – but I am still struggling to change my morning routine of exercising first thing.
 I just like the fact that I have done something for my body, it sets my mind up for the day.
 I always tend to eat better and feel better when I exercise in the morning.

 By 8:30am I’m back home.
 This is my office: I enjoy working in the conservatory, love the feeling of being “almost” outside.